Leaf-Agriculture/docs/docs/docs/configurations_endpoints.md

 ## About

-Here we list all the available endpoints from Leaf's Configuration API.
-To call them easily, we recommend using [Leaf's Postman collection][1].
+Here we list all the available endpoints from Configuration API.
+For easily calling them, we recommend using [Leaf's Postman collection][1].

 All HTTP methods should be prepended by this service's endpoint: